charliecalvert/CloudNotes/Assignments/AskQuestion.md

 This means that you often have to describe code rather than quote it.
 For instance, a student might ask: "I'm stuck on question 3, I keep getting 15 as the answer, and I know that's not right."
 Then someone might answer: "Have you tried using the **square** function?"
 That gives a hint, but does not directly give the answer.

 In general, use your best judgment.
-Ask yourself if you are providing a hint, or providing advice, or if you are just giving away the answer.
+Ask yourself if you are providing a hint or advice, or if you are actually giving away the answer.

 ## Inspiration